 We know the stories, we’ve seen the movies.
 The Witch is a valued trope in our modern-day.
 They were born, though from vile acts enacted through centuries of religious purging and fear-mongering.
 The Salem Witch Trials have cemented us with the image of a woman hanged or drowned for her apparent deals with the devil.
 Tales of witch trials rarely divulge any male suspects, but rarity does not mean they do not exist.
 In fact, in many countries like Iceland, Estonia, and Russia, more men were tried for the crime of witchcraft than women.

 Our modern perception of witchcraft, especially in the Americas, does not often seek out an outsider look into others’ experiences.
 American witch hunts feel like their own entity.
 Even modern American witchcraft, with their covens made of neopagans and western mysticism, focus on the histories documented in American textbooks and Hellenistic or Nordic (there are many others, but these two are quite popular nowadays) religions.
-The perception is now based on how these texts are interpreted by a wider audience.
+The perception is now based on how a wider audience interprets these texts.
 Thanks to the gift and curse of social media, histories are becoming muddled, and practitioners of witchcraft are now as mainstream as indie pop music.

 How does the perception of the witch affect the existence of male or genderqueer witches?
 Well, everything is ultimately based on one’s own understanding of these tropes and titles.